MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 protocol mapping, clients MUST ignore SvcFieldValue parameters that they do not recognize.

-### Special handling of "." for SvcDomainName in ServiceForm {#svcdomainnamedot}

-For ServiceForm SVCB RRs, if SvcDomainName has the value "." (represented in the wire format as a zero-length label), then the owner name of this record MUST be used as the effective SvcDomainName.

-For example, in the following example "svc2.example.net" is the effective SvcDomainName:

-    www.example.com.
-7200  IN HTTPS 0 svc.example.net.
-    svc.example.net.
-7200  IN CNAME    svc2.example.net.
-    svc2.example.net.
-7200  IN HTTPS 1 . port=8002 echconfig="..."
-    svc2.example.net.
-300   IN A        192.0.2.2
-    svc2.example.net.
-300   IN AAAA     2001:db8::2

 ### SvcFieldPriority {#pri}

 As RRs within an RRSet are explicitly unordered collections, the